FoodWIse – Nutrition Education

-The FOODWISE Program helps limited resource families and individuals choose healthful diets, prepare and handle food safety and become more food secure by spending their food dollars wisely.
-FoodWIse website
+The FoodWIse Program helps limited resource families and individuals choose healthful diets, prepare and handle food safety and become more food secure by spending their food dollars wisely.

 • Nutrition